-Cardboard that is colored or that has writing on it may have ink that you don’t want in your garden, so ask the manufacturer about the nature of the ink used for printing on the boxes.
+Cardboard that has colors or writing on it may contain ink that you don’t want in your garden, so ask the manufacturer about the nature of the ink used for printing on the boxes.

 Recycled cardboard boxes are usually treated with chemicals, but a process is used to remove any metal and plastic, such as from staples or tape.
 For more information, check out this article on cardboard recycling from conserve-energy-future.com.